 We are an investment management firm focused on providing high-value added, active investment strategies in growing asset classes to sophisticated clients around the world.
-As of September 30, 2022, our 10 autonomous investment teams managed a total of 25 investment strategies across multiple asset classes and investment styles.
+As of March 31, 2022, our 10 autonomous investment teams managed a total of 23 investment strategies across multiple asset classes and investment styles.
+Our 24th investment strategy, the Emerging Markets Debt Opportunities strategy managed by EMsights Capital Group, was launched in April 2022.